credential-handler/verifiable-credential-playground-test-suite/README.md

 ## Background

-This is a test suite for the VC-API that allows implementers looking to integrate with the CHAPI Playground to test their implementation independently before integration.
+This is a test suite for the VC-API that allows implementers looking to integrate with the VC Playground to test their implementation independently before integration.

 For more information about Verifiable Credentials and the VC API, please see the